Mahajan pada Period ( 600-321 BCE)

 Republican systems existed in ancient India during the Mahajanapada period, particularly in states like the Vajji Sangha and Malla.

-In the modern era, republics developed strongly in Europe and America, especially during the 18th century.
+In the modern era, republics developed strongly in Europe and america, especially during the 18th century.

 Republic in India